evercoinx/meme-tools/README.md

         - 25 Comments (7.00 USD) [Graming](https://graming.com/buy-twitter-x-comments/)
         - 250 Bookmarks (5.00 USD) [Graming](https://graming.com/buy-twitter-x-bookmarks/)

+5. Run this command to open a Raydium CPMM pool:

+    ```bash
+    yarn open-pool:raydium
+    ```

+6. Shortly after the previous step, run these commands to burn liquidity in this pool:

+    ```bash
+    yarn burn-liquidity:raydium && yarn get-pool:raydium && yarn get-funds:main
+    ```

+7. If the website has been created, update the following information on [Hodl.fyi](https://hodl.fyi):

+    - Update links with liquidity pool addresses on Dex Screener and Dex Tools

-7. Start social hype about the token information update on Dex Screener:
+8. Start social hype about the token information update on Dex Screener:

     - Update the token information for 299 USD on [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order)